rodolfo-santos/favorite-scholarship/README.md

 # Favorite Scholarship

-Solução front-end desenvolvido em [NuxtJS](https://nuxtjs.org/) com TypeScript (vue-class-components) e SASS.
+Front-end solution developed in [NuxtJS](https://nuxtjs.org/) with TypeScript (vue-class-components) and SASS.

-## Desafio
+## Challenge

-Este desafio foi proposto pela Quero Educação com os seguintes requisitos de avaliação:
+This challenge was proposed for [Quero Educação](https://github.com/quero-edu) with the following requirements for the evaluation:

-- O projeto possui uma única página, com a lista de favoritos e um modal para a busca de cursos;
+- The project has a single page (SPA), with a favorites list and a modal to search for courses.
-- A clicar em Adicionar curso, deve abrir o modal de busca;
+- Should open the search modal by clicking on "add course"
-- A busca deve conter os seguintes filtros:
+- The search list has the following filters:
-  - Cidade;
+    - City
-  - Curso;
+    - Course
-  - Modalidade (Presencial/EaD);
+    - Mode (Presencial/EaD)
-  - Preço;
+    - Price
-- A lista de cursos deve ter ordenação por nome da faculdade;
+- The list of courses must be sorted by university
-- Múltiplos cursos podem ser selecionados e adicionados à lista de favoritos;
+- Multiple courses can be selected and added to the favorites list
-- O botão Adicionar bolsa(s) deve ficar desabilitado enquanto não houver cursos selecionados;
+- The "add scholarship" button should be disabled when there are no courses selected
-- Os cursos podem ser removidos da lista de favoritos, através do botão Excluir;
+- The course can be removed from the favorites list by clicking the delete button
-- O botão Ver oferta não leva a lugar algum;
+- "View Scholarship" button does not work
-- Bolsas com { enabled: false }, devem aparecer com o botão Indisponível;
+- Bags with `{ enabled: false }`, must appear with unavailable button
-- A lista de favoritos deve respeitar o semestre selecionado.
+- The list of scholarships must respect the selected semester

 [Saber Mais...](https://github.com/quero-edu/front-end-test-quero)